trapcodeio/js-genie/README.md

 # Js Genie 🧞‍♂️

-🧞‍♂️ Genie says It's either you need me or you don't.
+**🧞‍♂️ says:** It's either you need me or you don't.
 Take a look at the list of functions below and if you find something useful, **Then you need me.**

 All shipped in modules for tree shaking support and strictly typed.